College of Innovation and Solutions

 We have had a 100% success rate of students entering the workforce or being accepted to graduate school .
 Various companies visit our campus specifically looking for LSSU graduates.
 You’ll find out alumni at companies including Kawasaki, ABB, Boeing, JR Automation, Essar Algoma Steel, Continental Automotive, Ford, Chrysler, Tenaris Tubes, Pacific Union, John Deere, and Applied Manufacturing Technologies.

-LSSU graduates have received their post-graduate degrees from universities such as Purdue, Notre Dame, University of Hawaii at Manoa, Michigan Technological University, Old Dominion, University of Texas at Arlington, and Florida Atlantic Universtiy.
+LSSU graduates have received their post-graduate degrees from universities such as Purdue, Notre Dame, University of Illinois at Urbana-Champaign, Michigan State University, Michigan Technological University, Old Dominion, University of Texas at Arlington, and Florida Atlantic Universtiy.

 Senior Project teams by Year